- Understand the meaning of normal distribution and bell-shape.

-Using your ruler and the method that you have created, make two measurements of the diameter of the golf ball (to the nearest tenth of an inch).
-Your teacher will prepare a chart for the class to create a dot plot of all the measurements.
-Can you describe the shape of the plot?
-Do the dots seem to be clustered around one spot (value) on the chart?
+Now that you have created your plot on a large sheet of grid paper, can you describe the shape of the plot?
+Do the dots seem to be clustered around 1 spot (value) on the chart?
 Do some dots seem to be far away from the clustered dots?
-After you have answered these questions, pick two numbers from the chart to complete this statement:
+After you have made all the necessary observations to answer these questions, pick 2 numbers from the chart to complete this statement:

 The shape below should be similar to the shape that has been created with the dot plot.

-You have probably noticed that the measurements of the diameter of the golf ball were not all the same.
-In spite of the different measurements, you should have seen that the majority of the measurements clustered around the value of 1.6 inches, with a few measurements to the right of this value and a few measurements to the left of this value.
-The resulting shape looks like a bell and is the shape that represents the normal distribution of the data.
+When you made the observations regarding the measurements of the diameter of the basketball, you must have noticed that they were not all the same.
+In spite of the different measurements, you should have seen that the majority of the measurements clustered around the value of 9.4 inches.
+This value represents the approximate diameter of a basketball.
+Also, you should have noticed that a few measurements were to the right of this value, and a few measurements were to the left of this value.
+The resulting shape looks like a bell, and this is the shape that represents a normal distribution of data.

-Now you should be able to complete the statement that was given in the introduction.
+Now you should be able to complete the statement that was presented earlier in this lesson.

 Points to Consider

-- Is there a way to determine actual values for the give or take statements?
+- Is there a way to determine the actual values for a give or take statement?

-- Can the give or take statement go beyond a single give or take?
+- Can a give or take statement go beyond a single give or take?